deeplearning4j/deeplearning4j/get-involved.md

 We're looking for contributors to help on a number of fronts.

-Convolutional nets are 90 percent done -- we just need to build the front end to load the data in.
-Recursive neural tensor networks will be the next stop, and we're planning to add RNNs, although they're well implemented elsewhere.

-The big project later this year will be integrating with GPUs.
-Some of these will be hard (but not impossible) nuts to crack and help is welcome.
+We're planning to add recurrent neural nets, although they're well implemented elsewhere.
+A Python SDK is planned, as is Spark integration.

 For those of you who'd like to bring deep-learning applications to a much wider set of users, we can use help with documentation and tutorials.
 This site is open source and we accept pull requests (just look on the gh-pages branch).